Worried about weight loss during pregnancy?

 In this article: 📝

-- Can you lose weight while pregnant?
+- Why am I losing weight while pregnant?

 - Is it safe to lose weight while pregnant?